princeofdream/gruvcase/README.md

 <!--p align="center"><img src="http://svgur.com/i/3Dp.svg"></p-->

-gruvbox is heavily inspired by [badwolf][], [jellybeans][] and [solarized][].
+gruvcase is heavily inspired by [badwolf][], [jellybeans][] and [solarized][].

 Designed as a bright theme with pastel 'retro groove' colors and light/dark mode switching in the way of [solarized][].
-The main focus when developing gruvbox is to keep colors easily distinguishable, contrast enough and still pleasant for the eyes.
+The main focus when developing gruvcase is to keep colors easily distinguishable, contrast enough and still pleasant for the eyes.

    [badwolf]: https://github.com/sjl/badwolf
    [jellybeans]: https://github.com/nanotech/jellybeans.vim